RikiyaT/LARA/README.md

-# LARA: LLM-Assisted Relevance Annotation
+# LARA: LLM-Assisted Relevance Assessments

 LARA is a flexible framework that leverages **large language models (LLMs)** for active learning and relevance annotation calibration to efficiently create of high-quality test collections.